 VMM provides one association, the VMM Systems Membership association, that applies only to VMM objects.
-This association alphabetically orders the objects in a group by coordinator and then all remaining hosts.
+This association orders the objects in a group by coordinator, and then all remaining hosts.
 For coordinators, each object is shown in a tree structure that lists the VMM farms, hosts, virtual machines, and guest operating systems that are associated with the coordinator.
-For each remaining host, each object is shown with a tree structure that lists the virtual machines and guest operating systems that are associated with that host.
+For each remaining VMM farm, each object is shown with a tree structure that lists the hosts, virtual machines, and guest operating systems that are associated with that VMM farm.
+Then, for each remaining host, each object is shown with a tree structure that lists the virtual machines and guest operating systems that are associated with that host.